Landscape Design

 FAQs

-Yes, many materials like brick, metal, and even concrete can be shaped to fit curves and corners.
-At Percy’s Lawn Care and Son, we specialize in custom installations and can create smooth, flowing curves that blend seamlessly with your landscape design.
+Yes, many materials like brick, metal, plastic, and even concrete can be shaped or arranged to fit curves and corners.
+Flexible materials or smaller units make it easier to create smooth, natural-looking edges.

 The time required for installation varies depending on the material and the size of the project.
 Typically, Percy’s Lawn Care and Son completes most sidewalk edging installations in just a few hours to a day, ensuring minimal disruption to your outdoor space.